Whale-Finance-Blockchain/whale-finance/README.md

 ## The Idea

 > "The idea came from our own experience with the fund industry, both of us on the team have already/still interned at investment funds, in the normal asset analysis part.
 Crypto is not yet so widespread in Brazil, despite the growing expansion, and we saw the potential to decentralize the entire investment process in funds using smart contract technologies, like the ERC 6551.
-Thus arose whale.finance.."
+Thus arose whale.finance."

 This project uses ERC 6551 to allow managers to hold assets from investors.
 In this way, we can basically make a descentralized asset management using EVM.
 The platform is designed for the two publics: The investors, who will be able to invest their tokens in really great funds around the work in a safe way, and the managers, who will be able to manage and hold investor tokens and can have a profit to themselves.